 - Admissions interview

 - International students please follow additional instructions here.

-If you have not included all of the above materials and made an appointment for an admissions interview your application will held as incomplete until such time as you provide all the above requirements.
+If you have not included all of the above materials and made an appointment for an admissions interview, your application will be held as incomplete until such time as you provide all the above requirements.
 Only upon completion of the entire application process will an admission decision be made.
-To schedule an admissions interview please contact the MBA Program office at email@example.com or at 509-828-1232.
+To schedule an admissions interview please contact the MBA Program office at firstname.lastname@example.org or at 509-828-1232.

 *NON-BUSINESS UNDERGRADUATE DEGREE

 If you do not have an undergraduate business degree admission can be gained after completing all or a portion of the MBA Foundation Courses.
 The complete program is 32 credits designed to be taken two courses at a time for one year, including summer.
 However, for fulltime students this may be accelerated.

 If you are in need of completing any of the foundation coursework you should still apply directly to the graduate MBA program.
 Your undergraduate transcripts will be evaluated and you will be notified of any necessary foundation course requirements.
 Providing the GMAT test score is not required until you are ready to begin the graduate MBA coursework.

 In addition to the above requirements, international students must demonstrate English language competency by taking the Test of English as a Foreign Language (TOEFL).
 A minimum score of 92 internet-based Test (TOEFL iBT) or 580 paper-based TOEFL is required to be considered for MBA Program admission.
 Note: Admission to the MBA foundation course work requires a TOEFL of at least 71 iBT or 525 paper-based TOEFL.

 All of the above materials should be sent directly to: